It’s true that PCOS and pregnancy aren’t exactly the best of friends. But it’s not impossible. Let’s explore how to get pregnant with PCOS.

-So, if you’re wondering just how to get pregnant with PCOS, why not read on and find out?
+But if you’re after some tips on how to get pregnant with PCOS and things to try to increase your chances of getting pregnant with PCOS, why not read on and find out?

 What is PCOS?

 When you have PCOS, fertility can be a challenge, because your hormones (aka the chemical messengers in your body) are out of balance.

 - Irregular periods (or a lack of periods, known as amenorrhea)

 - Facial hair or extra hair on other parts of your body

 - Lots of (harmless) fluid-filled sacs in your ovaries (hence, polycystic ovary syndrome)